Abhiek187/devconnector/README.md

 ## Directions

-This app is hosted on Heroku at [https://pacific-beyond-32083.herokuapp.com](https://pacific-beyond-32083.herokuapp.com/), or can be run locally using the following steps:
+This app can be run locally using the following steps:

 1. [Clone](https://github.com/Abhiek187/devconnector.git) this repo.
 2. Install all the server and client dependencies: